sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 4. Independently ranks exact text matches with SQLite FTS5 and BM25.
 5. Combines the two ordered candidate lists with weighted reciprocal rank fusion (RRF).
+6. Optionally reranks a bounded fused candidate set and removes results below a configured relevance threshold.
-6. Returns the highest-scoring children with filename, source location and their larger parent context.
+7. Returns the highest-scoring children with filename, source location and their larger parent context.

 The public `score` is the fused RRF score normalised to a maximum of `1`.
-The API also exposes the raw `semantic_score`, `lexical_score` and `retrieval_methods` for diagnosis.
-Raw scores from the two retrieval methods are not added together because they have different scales.
+The API also exposes `semantic_score`, `lexical_score`, `fusion_score`, `rerank_score` and `retrieval_methods` for diagnosis.
+Raw scores from the two first-stage methods are not added together because they have different scales.
+See [Retrieval reranking](retrieval-reranking.md) for the optional second stage.

 The child remains the precise retrieval anchor.
 Grounded answering deduplicates children belonging to the same parent and sends the larger parent section as